leoz/react-native-user-avatar/README.md

 A bare-bones user avatar display with support for falling back to using the user's initials on a colored background as the avatar.
 Based on the great library for React: https://github.com/wbinnssmith/react-user-avatar, and ported to React Native.

+This is a fork of original library https://github.com/avishayil/react-native-user-avatar by [Avishay Bar](https://github.com/avishayil) made to retain custom component support.

 ![](http://i.imgur.com/LJjK9cl.png)

 ## Installation